wild-devops/pwshake/doc/step.md

   ```

 * ### - `[powershell|pwsh]:` element implicit shortenings
-  Since the `powershell:` (or `pwsh:` alias) element contains inline code that can be too long and\or complex to use it as the meaningful name, so the `name:` property for these shortenings is generated from the step type and incremented number suffix to distinct each other inline step in the **PWSHAKE** execution log.
+  Since the `powershell:` (or `pwsh:` alias) element contains inline code that can be too long and\or complex to use it as the meaningful name, so the `name:` property for these shortenings is generated from the step type and incremental number suffix to distinct each other inline step in the **PWSHAKE** execution log.

   Example:
   ```
-  - pwsh: rm ./ -recurse -force
+  - pwsh: Remove-Item ./ -Recurse -Force
   ```
   This is the same as:
   ```
   - name: pwsh_1
-    powershell: rm ./ -recurse -force
+    powershell: Remove-Item ./ -Recurse -Force
   ```

 * ### - `msbuild:` element implicit shortenings
   All things described above are eligible for the `msbuild:` element.

-  Since the actual payload of this element is the **MSBuild** project file name, so the shortening syntax use this value as a `project:` element value.
+  Since the meaningful payload of this element is the **MSBuild** project file name, so the shortening syntax use this value as the `project:` element value.

   Example:
   ```